information about mount etna volcano

 12 Is Mount Etna worth visiting?

 No doubt about it, Yes Mount Etna is worth more than a visit.
 This volcano rises from the depth of the Mediterranean Sea all the way to the 3320 meters high summit.
 Mount Etna houses a fantastic wine district, lush forests, caves, and a large network of cycling and hiking trails.
-If you wish to find out Mount Etna's best tours read our 2021 guide.
+Find out Etna best tours

 13 How tall is Mount Etna?
 How high is Mount Etna?

 This is one of the most asked questions about Mount Etna.
 Being an active volcano, Mount Etna's height changes often.
 This is due to explosions adding new layers of rocks to the summit increasing the height of Etna or structural collapses produced by the daily seismic activity that decreases the height.
 The last measurement says that Mount Etna is 3332 meters tall, the equivalent of 10892 feet.

 14 How to get to Etna from Catania